sahithipalleti/DS-4002/README.md

 * N.B.
 There is no final exam for this class.
 * Attendance credit is earned during the project cycles.
 I.e. from 9/8 through 12/3.
-* Due dates are listed in canvas and submissions are made via canvas except for CS3.
+* Due dates are listed in [Canvas](https://canvas.its.virginia.edu/courses/167466) and submissions are made via Canvas except for CS3.
 No assignments can be accepted after 12/11.

 ## A few Policies that will Govern the Class
 Attendance Policy: The majority of the project work for this class is done during class.
 As such attendance is part of the course grade.
 Details are in the grading details page [Grading Policy](grading.md).

-There are many additional policies that this course inherits from the School of Data Science course policies, please see [here](https://myuva-my.sharepoint.com/:w:/g/personal/lpa2a_virginia_edu/EV_hHfKR8nxAissJQ5nxVEYB8wpCfQTej1YOnr-fzmgxQw?e=6yE1x1)
+There are many additional policies that this course inherits from the School of Data Science course policies, please review the [Canvas course page](https://canvas.its.virginia.edu/courses/167466) for details.